carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

  - ``wget`` is short for "world wide web get", and it's basic function is to *download* web pages or data at a web address.

- - ``cURL`` is a pun, it is supposed to be read as "see URL", so its basic function is to *display* webpages or data at a web address.
+ - ``cURL`` is a pun, it is suppose to be read as "see URL", so it's basic function is to *display* webpages or data at a web address.

 Which one you need to use mostly depends on your operating system, as most computers will